department-of-veterans-affairs/vets-website/content/pages/education/work-learn/workstudy.md

 <div class="feature" markdown="1">

 ### Can I be a part of the work-study program?
-You can be a part of VA’s work-study program if you’re enrolled at least three-quarter time at an institution of higher learning and all of the requirements listed below describe the work-study situation you’re interested in.
+You can take part in VA’s work-study program if you meet all of the requirements listed below.

 **All of these must be true:**

+  - You’re enrolled at least three-quarter time at an institution of higher learning, **and**
-  - There’s an open job either at a nearby VA facility or in a VA-related role at your school, **and**
+  - You’ve found an open job either at a nearby VA facility or in a VA-related role at your school, **and**
   - You can finish the work-study contract while you still qualify for education benefits, **and**
   - You’re using one of these VA education benefits: